Car Accidents With No Seatbelt in Hawaii

 Risks of Not Wearing a Seat Belt

-A man with facial injuries and a neck brace sitting in the driver’s seat of a car while an emergency responder checks his conditionRiding in a car without wearing a seatbelt is risky.
+Two cars involved in a rear-end collision, with the blue car's front damaged and the black car's rear dentedRiding in a car without wearing a seatbelt is risky.
 Seatbelts are designed to protect you in a crash, and not wearing one puts your life on the line.

 When a car crashes, the impact can cause unrestrained occupants to collide with the interior of the vehicle and other passengers or be ejected entirely.
 This can result in serious injuries like broken bones, head trauma, or worse.
 In many cases, unrestrained individuals end up needing emergency responders and transportation to the hospital.